0total views of outputs

 0downloads of outputs this month

-I have been teaching at London South Bank University (LSBU) for over 10 years and am currently the Course Director of the Extended Degree Programme in Applied Sciences alongside contributing to the teaching of that programme.
+I have been teaching at London South Bank University (LSBU) for over 10 years and am currently the Course Leader of the Foundation Year Courses in Applied Sciences alongside contributing to the teaching to these programmes.

 The main teaching focus of my role, however, lies with the delivery of the three law modules on the BSc in Forensic Science.